Fly to Denmark

 London’s landmarks and a Farewell Dinner

 Today’s half-day guided city tour by coach and by foot includes some of London’s most notable landmarks — Trafalgar Square, Westminster Abbey, Big Ben, Parliament, Buckingham Palace, and more!
-You’ll also be delighted by a visit to the Churchill War Rooms, the underground nerve center where Winston Churchill and his inner circle directed the Second World War.
+You’ll also be delighted by a visit to the Imperial War Museum.
 Lunch is on your own; tonight, reunite with your fellow travelers for one last toast at the Farewell Drink and Dinner at the hotel.

 You’ll head to London’s airport today for your return flight back to the U.S. Or, extend your journey with a few days in Dublin, Ireland.